Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/image-barcode.md

 To generate a barcode:

 -   To generate the barcode into memory:
-    -   To generate a 1D barcode, create a source instance using the `GenerateSource()` method of the [Tizen.Multimedia.Vision.BarcodeGenerator](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeGenerator.html) class with a message and a [barcode type](#barcode):
+    -   To generate a 1D barcode, create a source instance using the `GenerateSource()` method of the [Tizen.Multimedia.Vision.BarcodeGenerator](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.BarcodeGenerator.html) class with a message and a [barcode type](#barcode):

-        ```
+        ```csharp
         string message = "0123455";

         /// For a Code 128 type barcode